securefederatedai/openfl/docs/source/workflow/director_based_workflow.rst

 Then the data owners need to implement `Shard Descriptors` Python classes.

-OpenFL framework provides a ‘Shard descriptor’ interface that should be described on every collaborator node to provide a unified data interface for FL experiments.
+|productName| framework provides a ‘Shard descriptor’ interface that should be described on every collaborator node
+to provide a unified data interface for FL experiments.
 Abstract “Shard descriptor” should be subclassed and all its methods should be implemented to describe the way data samples and labels will be loaded from disk during training.
 Shard descriptor is a subscriptable object that implements `__getitem__()` and `len()` methods